-English 10 (Honors) • Fulfills a Graduation Requirement Year 1 credit Prerequisite: Determined from Spring Grade 8 NWEA, academic achievement, and teacher recommendation
+English 10 (Honors) Year 1 credit Prerequisite: Determined from Spring • Fulfills a Graduation Requirement Grade 8 NWEA, academic achievement, and teacher recommendation

 This course focuses on developing the skills of literary and rhetorical analysis through close readings of literary fiction and informational texts.
-Students regularly produce pieces of analytical, persuasive, and expository writing, while also developing skills of oral expression through performance, debate and discussion.
-Works studied may include The Catcher in the Ryet, Macbeth, Brave New World, and Lord of the Flies, as well as various pieces of contemporary short fiction and poetry.
+Students regularly produce pieces of analytical, persuasive, narrative, and expository writing, while also developing skills of oral expression through performance, debate and discussion.
+Works studied may include The Catcher in the Rye, Macbeth, and Fahrenheit 451, as well as various pieces of contemporary short fiction and poetry.

-English 11: American Literature Year 1 credit Prerequisite: English 10 • Fulfills a Graduation Requirement
+English 11: American Literature Year 1 credit Prerequisite: English 10 Fulfills a Graduation Requirement

 In this year-long, one credit course, students will read a variety of texts (novels, non-fiction, poetry, and journalism) that define or shed light on the "American experience."
-These texts will illuminate America's achievements, its controversies, and its contradictions, and may include works (in whole or in part) such as Arthur Miller's, The Crucible, F Scott Fitzgerald's The Great Gatsby, choice novels, and various short stories, essays and poems..
+These texts will illuminate America's achievements, its controversies, and its contradictions, and may include works (in whole or in part) such as Tim O'Brien's The Things They Carried, Byian Stevenson's Just Mercy, choice novels, and various short stories, essays and poems.
 Students will write in a variety of genres in response to literature and to events in American society.
 The year's major writing emphasis will feature argumentation supported by research, but students will also write expository essays, narratives, and a variety of pieces in different genres.

-AP English Language & Composition Year 1 credit Prerequisite: English 10 or English 11 • Fulfills a Graduation Requirement
+AP English Language & Composition Year 1 credit Prerequisite: English 10 or English 11 Fulfills a Graduation Requirement